mwiater/agon/README.md

 #### Available Flags

-Use one or any combination of these 3 boolean flags to override some general yaml settings for that session, e.g.:
+Use CLI flags to override configuration values per session, for example:

 * `agon chat --debug=false`
 * `agon chat --multimodelMode=false`
+* `agon chat --pipelineMode=true`
 * `agon chat --jsonMode=true`
+* `agon chat --export=run.json --exportMarkdown=run.md`

 ### Model Management Commands
 Manage the models across your hosts with dedicated subcommands as defined in your config.
 Each host can have different models that serve as a source of truth.
 Running these commands will configure your hosts by pulling, deleting, syncing, and listing the models on each host.